-• U.S. Coast Guard Suspension & Revocation Proceedings
+• U.S. Coast Guard Suspension & Revocation Defense

 • Salvage

-A.J. has successfully litigated many U.S. Coast Guard Suspension & Revocation Proceedings assisting captains and other licensed mariners in keeping their merchant mariner credential.
+A.J. has successfully litigated many U.S. Coast Guard Suspension & Revocation Proceedings assisting captains and other licensed mariners in keeping their merchant mariner credential (captain’s license).
 He is fearless in negotiations with the USCG and will litigate your case all the way through the USCG S&R administrative hearing (trial) if necessary.

-A.J. is an Adjunct Professor at the Charleston School of Law teaching maritime classes and has been recognized multiple years by the South Carolina Supreme Court for providing pro bono services to the citizens of South Carolina/ He also serves on the Board of Directors for the nonprofit organization Clap Your Hands which provides therapeutic products to special needs children throughout the state free of charge.
+A.J. is an Adjunct Professor at the Charleston School of Law teaching admiralty and maritime law has been recognized multiple years by the South Carolina Supreme Court for providing pro bono services to the citizens of South Carolina.
+He also serves as President of his Homeowners Association (HOA) and on the Board of Directors for the nonprofit organization Clap Your Hands which provides therapeutic products to special needs children throughout the state free of charge.

 Before becoming a lawyer, A.J. worked in residential construction for over ten years before joining the U.S. Coast Guard where he was awarded the Coast Guard Achievement Medal for superior performance in providing service to those in need through search and rescue, law enforcement, and anti-terrorism missions.
 He strives to continue his devotion to the task at hand in his determination in providing knowledgeable and excellent service to clients.